exercism/DEPRECATED.x-api/CONTRIBUTING.md

 ---

-The supporting code for a given problem can be found in language-specific subdirectories under the `problems` directory.
+The supporting code for a given problem can be found in language-specific subdirectories under the `tracks` directory.

 Each language-specific directory is a git submodule.
 If you wish to make changes to a problem, look for the corresponding repository on GitHub under